 Course Outline

-The certification promotes a hands-on approach to Business Continuity Management, utilizing current standards and enabling candidates to immediately apply the module upon returning to their organizations.
+The certification emphasizes a practical approach to Business Continuity Management (BCM), leveraging current standards to enable candidates to apply their knowledge immediately upon returning to their organizations.

 1. Introduction to Business Continuity Management

-- Leadership and senior management commitment to Business Continuity
+- The importance of leadership and senior management commitment to BCM

 2. Business Continuity Policy and Programme Management

-- Terms of reference for the Business Continuity Management programme
+- Terms of reference for the BCM program

-- A Business Continuity training and awareness program
+- A BCM training and awareness program for government employees

-- Incident management, Business Continuity, disaster recovery, and business resumption plans
+- Incident management, BCM, disaster recovery, and business resumption plans

-- A Business Continuity testing and exercise schedule
+- A testing and exercise schedule for BCM plans

-- Business Continuity service level agreements and contracts
+- Service level agreements and contracts for BCM

-- Secure off-site or dual-site storage of vital information and materials
+- Secure off-site or dual-site storage of critical information and materials

-- Maximum Tolerable Period of Disruption (MTPD), also known as Maximum Acceptable Outage (MAO)
+- Maximum Tolerable Period of Disruption (MTPD) or Maximum Acceptable Outage (MAO)

 - Recovery Time Objective (RTO)